-The first NASA mission to fly by a total of eight ancient asteroids is ready for launch.
+The first NASA mission that will fly by a total of eight ancient asteroids has launched on its ambitious journey.

 Lucy will embark on a 12-year mission to explore Jupiter’s Trojan asteroid swarms, which have never been observed.
 The Trojan asteroids, which borrow their name from Greek mythology, orbit the sun in two swarms – one that’s ahead of Jupiter, the largest planet in our solar system, and a second one that lags behind it.